Rosefae/webnovel-template/README.md

 ## todo

-* Javascript to make menu behave as expected with keyboard controls
 * Test accessibility
-* Javascript to enable dark mode.
 * Tiered table of contents (eg Part 1: Chapter X)
-* Local json to remember where the reader left off
+* Local json to remember where the reader left off + dark mode preferences
 * Getting screenreaders to read roman numerals nicely
 * Add stuff like "Home" and "About" to navigation pane under table of contents